THEOplayer/samples-android-sdk/Google-IMA/README.md

 For quick start, please proceed with the [Quick Start](#quick-start) guide.

-## Guides
+## THEO Docs

-The guides below will provide a detailed explanation about Advertising and Ads insertion by using Google IMA module.
+e [THEOplayer documentation] will provide a detailed explanation about Advertising and Ads insertion by using Google IMA module.

   * [THEOplayer How To's - Ads Insertion with Google IMA]

 This app is an extension of [THEO Basic Playback] application.
-For help with getting started with THEOplayer or Android Studio feel free to check related guides:
+For help with getting started with THEOplayer or Android Studio feel free to check related [THEOplayer documentation]

-  * [THEO Knowledge Base - Android Studio Setup]
-  * [THEO Knowledge Base - Virtual and Physical Devices]
-  * [THEOplayer How To's - THEOplayer Android SDK Integration]

 ## Quick Start

+### Using library downloaded from [THEO Portal]

+To use THEOplayer from a library downloaded from THEO Portal, follow these steps:

 1. Obtain THEOplayer Android SDK with **Ads** feature enabled and unzip it.

    Please visit [Get Started with THEOplayer] to get required THEOplayer Android SDK.

-2. Copy **`theoplayer-android-[name]-[version]-minapi16-release.aar`** file from unzipped SDK into application **[libs]** folder and rename it to **`theoplayer.aar`**.
+2. Copy **`theoplayer-android-[name]-[version]-minapi21-release.aar`** file from unzipped SDK into application **[libs]** folder and rename it to **`theoplayer.aar`**.

    Project is configured to load SDK with such name, for using other name please change `implementation ':theoplayer@aar'` dependency in [app-level build.gradle] file accordingly.

-   Please check [THEOplayer How To's - THEOplayer Android SDK Integration] guide for more information about integrating THEOplayer Android SDK.

 3. Confirm that `app/build.gradle` has the Google IMA Android SDK as one of its dependencies.

 4. Open _**THEO Google IMA**_ application in Android Studio.

-   For more information about installing Android Studio please check [THEO Knowledge Base - Android Studio Setup] guide.

    Android Studio should automatically synchronize and rebuild project.
 If this won't happen please select **File > Sync Project with Gradle Files** menu item to do it manually.
 Please note, that in very rare cases it will be required to synchronize project twice.

 5. Select **Run > Run 'app'** menu item to run application on a device selected by default.

-   To change the device please select **Run > Select Device...** menu item.
-For more information about working with Android devices please check [THEO Knowledge Base - Virtual and Physical Devices] guide.

 ## Streams/Content Rights: